Daniel 8 Commentary–Understanding Daniel 8

 26“The vision of the evenings and mornings that has been given you is true, but seal up the vision, for it concerns the distant future.”

-Between the time of Daniel’s vision and the death of Antiochus Epiphanes there were approximately three hundred and eighty-seven years.
-According to the angel in Daniel’s vision, this is considered “the distant future.”
-In Revelation 22:12, Christ promised that he would be “coming soon.”
+Between the purported time of Daniel’s vision and the death of Antiochus Epiphanes there were approximately three hundred and eighty-seven years.11 According to the angel in Daniel’s vision, three hundred and eighty-seven years is considered “the distant future.”
+In Revelation 22:12, Christ promised that He would be “coming soon.”
 If “soon” means two thousand years and counting, then there would seem to be a contradiction between these two verses.
-But Jesus was true to his promise having returned almost immediately after Revelation’s composition.
-See Historical Evidence that Jesus, the Son of Man, was LITERALLY SEEN in the Clouds in the First Century.
+But Jesus was true to His promise having returned almost immediately after Revelation’s composition.
+See Historical Evidence that Jesus, the Son of Man, was LITERALLY SEEN in the Clouds in the First Century.12

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!